ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+BUILDING ON THE SAND. * Tis well to woo,
 &#x27; tis well to wed, For so the world hath
 done Since myrtles grew, and roses blew,
 And morning brought the sun, And have a